-Silicon Valley surveillance company Palantir to go public Wednesday on New York Stock Exchange
+Palantir goes public at $10 per share, ending 16 years of privately held secrecy

 The records show that Palantir has just 125 corporate and government customers, a relatively small number for a large, publicly-traded tech company.
 Two-thirds of its revenue comes from its top 20 customers, raising concerns that it could lose business as long-running government contracts are renegotiated.
 It generated an average revenue per customer of $24.8 million last year.

+To some, the surprising concentration of Palantir’s customer base shows the limits of its business.
 Palantir’s reliance on that insular market could make it a risky bet for many investors, said Rohit Kulkarni, a senior analyst at MKM Partners in San Francisco.

 “The company is still almost at the mercy of a small number of government contracts,” Kulkarni said.
 “If and when they come up for renewal, the investment community will get extremely spooked about how those negotiations go.”

+Others see it as a sign that Palantir still has room to grow.
+Palantir chief operating officer Shyam Sankar said the company is just beginning to build out a modern sales operation and hired its first formal salesperson last year.

+“It shows you how much headroom we have in front of us ... we have six customers in the Fortune 100 and 94 more to go," Sankar said.
+“We have a way of building deep, meaningful relationships … its what you expect if you aspire to be the central operating system of an institution."

-Palantir, named for a mysterious black orb that a dark wizard uses to communicated with a giant disembodied flaming eye in J.R.R.
-Tolkien’s “The Lord of the Rings” trilogy, has long been one of Silicon Valley’s most closely held secrets.
+Named for a mysterious black orb that a dark wizard uses to communicate with a giant disembodied flaming eye in J.R.R.
+Tolkien’s “The Lord of the Rings” trilogy, Palantir has long been one of Silicon Valley’s most closely held secrets.
 It was founded in 2004 by billionaire tech investor Peter Thiel with financial help from the CIA and has stayed private far longer than many observers thought it would.

-While government contracts remain the bedrock of its business, it has diversified significantly in recent years.
+While government contracts make up more than half of its revenue, it has attempted to recent years to build new lines of business serving corporate customers.
 Today, its algorithms, sporting names such as “Gotham” and “Foundry,” are applied to problems as high-stakes as spotting terrorists and as mundane as analyzing payroll.

-Some of Palantir’s contracts with the U.S. government have been a lightning rod for activists and its own employees.
-In recent years, it has renewed a lucrative partnership with Immigration and Customs Enforcement, provided digital profiling tools to the federal agency as it carried out President Trump’s increasingly controversial policies for apprehending and deporting undocumented immigrants.
+Some of Palantir’s contracts with the U.S. government have been a lightning rod for human-rights activists and its own employees.
+It has a lucrative partnership with Immigration and Customs Enforcement, providing digital profiling tools to the federal agency as it carried out President Trump’s policies for apprehending and deporting undocumented immigrants.
 The company acknowledged in its filing with securities regulators that some of its contracts have made it a target for protests, but did not detail any of its work with ICE.

-It has also nosed its way into the Defense Department’s information technology industry, capitalizing on efforts to modernize the department’s technology to compete with foreign nations such as Russia and China.
+Palantir has also nosed its way into the Defense Department’s information technology industry, capitalizing on efforts to modernize the department’s technology to compete with foreign nations such as Russia and China.
 In an $800 million coup for its military business, Palantir in 2019 beat out Raytheon to become the primary provider for the Army’s battlefield intelligence system.

 That sort of work is expected to take on a higher profile in the future as the U.S. military seeks to rely more heavily on artificial-intelligence algorithms and unmanned weapons systems.

 Palantir doubtlessly has more room to grow as it seeks to expand its military work.
-It recently tacked on another Army contract and won in March an $80 million contract for a complex Navy logistics system.
+It recently tacked on a $110 million contract to manage an Army personnel system, and won in March an $80 million contract for a complex Navy logistics system.
+And on Tuesday it was awarded yet another Army contract, this one a $91 million opportunity to research new ways that artificial intelligence algorithms can be integrated into how military agencies make decisions.

 Still, there is a concern that the company’s long-term market could be limited.